Rules for claiming work expenses

 You must have written evidence to support your work expense claims if the total amount of deductions is greater than $300.

-Your records must prove the total amount, not just the amount over $300.
-The $300 does not include car, meal, transport and travel allowance expenses, which are subject to special documentation rules as explained in the next section.
+It is worth noting that this written evidence must prove the total amount, not just the amount over $300.
+However, the $300 does not include car, meal, transport and travel allowance expenses, which are subject to special documentation rules as explained in the next section.

 If your total expense claim is under $300, you need to be able to show how you worked out your claims, but you do not need to keep the receipts.